Free payroll software in 2026: what actually works

 DIY or Payroll4Free at three employees costs roughly 4 hours per pay period at a $25 hour rate, or $200 per month in time alone.
 Add a single late-deposit penalty (2 percent on a typical $3,000 deposit is $60) and your "free" option costs more than the cheapest paid service.
 The break-even favours paid service at three or more employees in nearly every scenario.

 Free works only for: solo owners, one fixed salary, a single state, and strong accounting discipline.
-If any of those is missing, $20 to $40 per month from a paid provider is the cheapest honest option.
+If any of those is missing, $21 to $40 per month from a paid provider (Patriot Basic at $17 + $4 self-service up to the cheaper done-for-you-tax options) is the cheapest honest option.